alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-22-following-kafir-funeral-attending-his-burial.md

 title: "Ruling on following the funeral of a Kafir and attending his burial"
 publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
 source: "Fatawa Al-Lajnah Ad-Daimah no. 19584"
-hijri: Muharram 3, 1442
+hijri: "Muharram 3, 1442"
 category: [fatwas, funerals]
-exerpt: It is not permissible for a Muslim to follow the funeral of a non-Muslim or to attend his burial, because Allah has forbidden us from supporting and befriending Kafirs.
+summary: "It is not permissible for a Muslim to follow the funeral of a non-Muslim or to attend his burial, because Allah has forbidden us from supporting and befriending Kafirs."
-date: 2020/08/22
+date: 2020-08-22
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Aziz Aal Al-Shaykh